-Experience a Banff horseback riding pack trip – without having to “rough it.”
+Experience a Banff horseback tent trip – without having to “rough it.”

 Why?
 Well, this form of camping (which could also be described as ‘glamping’) allows visitors to see the best of the off-the-grid, wild, and remote locations of Banff National Park without sacrificing luxury.
 Banff Trail Riders operates three well-maintained campsites complete with heated outdoor showers, wash stations, clean outhouses and a large kitchen tent.
 And at night you’ll sleep in comfort in A-frame canvas tents set on raised wooden platforms with comfortable cot beds and thermarests.

 Perhaps the best part of all though – an on-site cook for the whole stay, preparing hearty cowboy cuisine before sitting around the crackling fire under the stars.
 Along with the history, routes, stories and culture, our cowboy and cowgirl guides know backcountry hospitality better than anyone.

 We offer two different horseback riding tent pack trips to suit guests, both offering the luxury of being in the backcountry away from other campers, sounds, and cell service.
 Both of our trips start at Mount Norquay after meeting and parking at Warner Stables and taking the Banff Trail Riders shuttle up the mountain.
 The main difference between both though, is how long guests are wanting to explore the backcountry.